Special Sessions

 Description:

 The availability of low-cost and low-power technologies has enabled the adoption of compact wearable radio-frequency devices, integrating both sensing and elaboration features, thus being able to realize a real-time monitoring of peoples and environments.
 Interesting applications of these wearable sensors can be advised in the framework of healthcare and security contexts, to provide a fast and real-time technology for the identification of biomedical parameters and/or detect peoples and objects.
-The aim of this Special Session is to provide an international forum for the most relevant advancements in the development of compact wearable sensors and antennas for non-invasive detection, by covering all aspects related to the design, modeling and experimentation.
+Many challenges are also related with the design of implantable antennas and sensors to efficiently work into complex biological tissues, but guaranteeing safe conditions for the human body.
+The aim of this Special Session is to provide an international forum for the most relevant advancements in the development of compact wearable and implantable sensors and antennas, by covering all aspects related to the design, modeling, experimentation and safety preserving.

 Relevant topics include (but not limited to):